unionai/unionai-docs/source/data-input-output/flytefile.md

 In the above examples, we showed how to access the contents of `FlyteFile` by calling `open` on the `FlyteFile` object.
 The object returned by `FlyteFile.open` is a stream.
 In the above examples, the files were small, so a simple `read` was used.
-But, for large files you can iterate through the contents of the stream:
+But for large files, you can iterate through the contents of the stream:

 ```{code-block} python
 @task